Find the Best Sump Pump Installation Services Near You

 How often should I test my sump pump?

 You should test your sump pump at least once a year, ideally before the start of the rainy season or winter.
 To test the pump, pour a bucket of water into the sump pit and make sure the pump turns on and pumps the water out.
-If the pump does not work, contact a qualified technician for repairs.
+Regularly testing will help catch potential malfunctions early, preventing flooding.

 Can I install a sump pump myself?